Department of Music

 Nicholas Bentz

-Nick Bentz (b.
+Nicholas Bentz (b.
 1994 - Charleston, SC) is a composer, violinist, and multimedia artist whose work is drawn to remote fringes and recesses of experience.
 In his work he seeks to render intimately personal spaces imbued with an individual sense of storytelling and narrative.
 His art centers around the blurring, juxtaposition, and amalgamation of stylistic idioms into singular sonic statements.
-Nick's music has been performed by leading artists including the Philadelphia Orchestra, International Contemporary Ensemble, and yMusic, and featured at Lincoln Center, Kimmel Center, and the Museum of Modern Art in Shanghai.
-Current projects include works for Ensemble Intercontemporain and Sandbox Percussion.
-Nick holds a BM in composition and violin and an MM in violin from the Peabody Institute, and an MM in composition from the University of Southern California.
+Nicholas's music has been performed by leading artists including International Contemporary Ensemble, Sandbox Percussion, Ensemble Dal Niente, HOCKET, Ligament Duo, and yMusic.
+Increasingly at home with the orchestra, his symphonic works have been played by Philadelphia Orchestra, Boston Modern Orchestra Project, Cabrillo Festival Orchestra, Charleston Symphony, and Suzhou Symphony, and featured at Lincoln Center, Musikverein Wien, Kennedy Center, and the Museum of Modern Art in Shanghai.
+Current projects include co-commissions from Ensemble Intercontemporain and Wigmore Hall, and multimedia projects with Flannau Duo and filmmaker Alex Atienza.
+Nicholas holds a BM in composition and violin and an MM in violin from the Peabody Institute, and an MM in composition from the University of Southern California.

 • photo of Kamari Carter